FAQs for Lafayette Faculty & Staff

 For how long may I borrow materials?

 Faculty and staff may generally borrow books for one academic year.
 (Some books have shorter loan periods; loan periods for ILL materials vary and are set by the lending library.)
-Bound periodicals circulate to faculty for one week; current periodicals circulate for two days.
 Videos and DVDs circulate for seven days and may be renewed once for three days.
+Bound periodicals circulate to faculty for one week and current periodicals circulate to faculty for two days for research/teaching purposes only.
+If staff need access for research/teaching purposes please consult the circulation desk.

 Can my spouse/partner or children borrow materials?